NeelMyno/Warp-x-DoorDash-Network-of-the-Future/README.md

 9) Create SFS rate cards table (run once in Supabase SQL editor):
 - Run `supabase/sql/05_sfs_rate_cards.sql`
 - This enables the SFS Route Economics Calculator and Admin rate card management.
-- Seeds **10 markets** × 2 vehicle types = 20 rate cards (Chicago, Dallas, Los Angeles, NYC, Atlanta, Seattle, Miami, Denver, Phoenix, Boston).
+- Seeds **2 vehicle types** (Cargo Van, 26' Box Truck) with the PDF v2 values.
-- Uses upsert, so re-running is safe and will update existing rows.
+- Uses upsert, so re-running is safe and will update existing rows to match the spec.
 - **Note:** If you see "Could not find the table ... schema cache" error after applying, restart Supabase services or refresh your local Supabase instance to clear schema cache.

 10) Extend audit log for SFS rate card operations (run once in Supabase SQL editor):